ISmell

 The iSmell is a commercial application of digital scent technology.
-Personal Scent Synthesizer developed by DigiScents Inc. was a small device that can be connected to a computer through a Universal serial bus (USB) port and powered using any ordinary electrical outlet.
-The appearance of the device is similar to that of a shark’s fin, with many holes lining the “fin” to release the various scents.
-Using a cartridge similar to a printer’s, it can synthesize and even create new smells from certain combinations of other scents.
+Personal Scent Synthesizer developed by DigiScents Inc. was a small device that can be connected to a computer through a USB port and powered using any ordinary electrical outlet.
+The appearance of the device is similar to that of a shark's fin, with many holes lining the "fin" to release the various scents.
+Using a cartridge similar to a printer's, it can synthesize and even create new smells from certain combinations of other scents.
 These newly created odors can be used to closely replicate common natural and man-made odors.
 The cartridges used also need to be swapped every so often once the scents inside are used up.
 Once partnered with websites and interactive media, the scents can be activated either automatically once a website is opened or manually.
 However, the product is no longer on the market and never generated substantial sales.
 Digiscent had plans for the iSmell to have several versions but did not progress past the prototype stage.
 The company did not last long and filed for bankruptcy a short time after.

-In 2006, PC World Magazine commented that "[f]ew products literally stink, but this one did--or at least it would have, had it progressed beyond the prototype stage."
+In 2006, PC World Magazine commented that "[f]ew products literally stink, but this one did—or at least it would have, had it progressed beyond the prototype stage."

 Digiscent

-Company Start
+Company start

 In 1999, Joel Lloyd Bellenson and Dexter Smith, on vacation in Miami, began to think about how to store and reproduce the smells that they had experienced on the beach.
 They first worked to create a database of smells and then they created the device that would connect to the PC, the iSmell.
-Their idea was considered to be somewhat profitable, as they had raised “$20 million investments by major investors” such as Givaudan, the largest perfumes and essences company and Real Networks, a provider of streaming services.
+Their idea was considered to be somewhat profitable, as they had raised "$20 million investments by major investors" such as Givaudan, the largest perfumes and essences company and Real Networks, a provider of streaming services.

 Bankruptcy

 The iSmell lacked not in technological capability but in marketing success.
-DigiScents has shut down due to a lack of funding, although it still “continues to license its technology and is looking for funding for a relaunch.
+DigiScents shut down due to a lack of funding, with the events of September 11, 2001 also affecting the company, although as of June 2001, it was still licensing its technology and looking for funding for a relaunch.